buggyrace/buggy-race-server/tech_notes/content/tech-notes/secret-key.md

 This mechanism is very handy but it has a weakness: if I know what's written on _your_ cookie I can simply write that on mine, and — because the protocol is stateless — if I send that cookie to the webserver, it will give me a response that really it should only be showing you.

 This is clearly a security problem.
-In practice, it's a lot more complex than this, but for CS1999 all you need to know is that, because of this, sessions have a **secret key**.
+In practice, it's a lot more complex than this, but to understand the mechanism all you need to know is that, because of this, sessions have a **secret key**.

 The secret key is part of the cryptographic mechanism that means it's possible for the server to write messages on cookies in such a way it can detect if they have been tampered with.
-(If you're interested in how this _really_ works: study Information Security as the specialism in your CompSci degree!)
+(If you're interested in how this _really_ works: this is the maths and systems at the heart of the Information Security specialism within Computer Science).

 ## Don't put secrets where other people can read them